 Ward and Algonquin Islands feature summer cottages from the 1920s and charming English-style gardens.
 Hanlan’s Point provides a quiet escape, with an excellent clothing-optional beach and Toronto’s famous haunted lighthouse.

 Hop aboard one of the three regular ferries that depart from the foot of Bay Street at Queen’s Quay.
-The view of Toronto’s growing skyline from across the harbour is well worth the trip alone.
+The spectacular view of Toronto’s growing skyline from across the harbour is well worth the trip alone.